conwetlab/ckanext-datarequests/README.md

 python setup.py nosetests
 ```
 **Note:** The `test.ini` file contains a link to the CKAN `test-core.ini` file.
 You will need to change that link to the real path of the file in your system (generally `/usr/lib/ckan/default/src/ckan/test-core.ini`).

+**Note 2:** When creating a PR that includes code changes, please, ensure your new code is tested.
+No PR will be merged until the Travis CI system marks it as valid.

 ## Changelog